dougbutner/web-4/README.md

 Our job is to present the ideas that are crucial for this system to be different, and represent true growth into web 4.

-Key Aspects
+**Key Aspects**
-Biometric Identification resonance
+1. Biometric Identification resonance
-Open Source -
-Time-psudeographic
+2. Time-psudeographic
-**Degradation of information**: becomes increasingly difficult to know something after it happens
+5. **Degradation of information**: becomes increasingly difficult to know something after it happens

 The biggest issue with biometrics is the lack of trust.
 The lack of trust is almost always associated with an individuals's lack of consent, not the technology itself.